Finding bugs using WayBackMachine

 WayBackMachine has a lot more data archived than people realise, it's just about shifting through the data to discover the important parts.
 To sum up, you are primarily looking for:

-- Old endpoints that may still be live
+- Old endpoints that may still work.
+Old code = bugs!

 - Old parameters that may be re-used

 - Old api keys referenced